 After washing everything with warm water, I fold the stalk and use the leaves to tie a knot.
 That goes into a small pot with 3 cups of water.

-The leaves have so much flavor – more flavor than the stalks.
+The leaves have so much flavor – much more than the stalks.
 So it is important to get lemongrass with the leaves when making this recipe.

 After a couple minutes of boiling, you’ll get that amazing lemony smell.
 It’s so good and spreads out into the whole kitchen.
 Fifteen minutes later, you are done.

 I don’t usually add sweeteners to my tea.
-It tastes great as is; but you can add sugar, honey or any of your favorite sweeteners.
+It tastes great as is; but you can add sugar, honey or any of your favorites.

-This lemongrass tea recipe is as easy as it gets.
+Isn’t this lemongrass tea recipe is as easy as it gets?

 I found a couple studies that actually looked into the benefits of lemongrass tea.

-This one from 2015 tested the tea’s effects on blood parameters like red and white blood cell count, hemoglobin concentrations, and cell volume.
-There were a hundred and five volunteers in this study and the test group were given tea once daily for a month.
+This one from 2015 tested the tea on blood parameters like red and white blood cell count, hemoglobin concentrations, and cell volume.
+It found participants who had the tea daily for a month had red blood cell and hemoglobin levels.
+White blood cell counts also dropped significantly too!

-Another 2015 study tested the tea’s antibacterial and antifungal effects.
+Speaking of fight off infections, another 2015 study tested the tea’s antibacterial and antifungal benefits.
 Microbes like E. coli, Staphylococcus aurus and Candida albicans were used here.
 The study showed the tea had good antimicrobial benefits.

-Lemongrass essential oil also has incredible antimicrobial benefits.
+Lemongrass essential oil also has incredible antibacterial and antifungal benefits.
 But that’s a whole other conversation.

 Back to the recipe.